MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

 To set up a cloud infrastructure for your organization, follow the steps in this section.

 ### 1.1 Set up Office 365 for business

-See <a href="/microsoft-365/admin/setup" target="_blank">Set up Office 365 for business</a> to learn more about the setup steps for businesses and nonprofits who have Office 365.
-You can watch video and learn how to:
+See [Microsoft 365 admin center for business](/microsoft-365/admin) and [Microsoft 365 resources for nonprofits](https://www.microsoft.com/nonprofits/microsoft-365) to learn more about the setup steps for businesses and nonprofits who have Office 365.
+You can learn how to:
 - Plan your setup
 - Create Office 365 accounts and how to add your domain.
 - Install Office

-To set up your Microsoft 365 for business tenant, see <a href="/microsoft-365/business-video/what-is-microsoft-365" target="_blank">Get Started with Microsoft 365 for business</a>.
+To set up your Microsoft 365 for business tenant, see [Get Started with Microsoft 365 for business](/microsoft-365/business-video/what-is-microsoft-365).

 If you're new at setting up Office 365, and you'd like to see how it's done, you can follow these steps to get started:

-1. Go to the <a href="https://products.office.com/business/office-365-affiliate-program-buy-business-premium" target="_blank">Office 365</a> page in the <a href="https://business.microsoft.com" target="_blank">Microsoft Business site</a>.
-Select **Try now** to use the Microsoft 365 Business Standard Trial or select **Buy now** to sign up for Microsoft 365 Business Standard.
+1. Go to [Try or buy a Microsoft 365 for business subscription](/microsoft-365/commerce/try-or-buy-microsoft-365).
 In this walkthrough, we'll select **Try now**.

    **Figure 1** - Try or buy Office 365